Murali-group/PathLinker/README.md

 ### Overview

-  PathLinker is a method for reconstructing signaling pathways from protein interaction networks.
+  PathLinker is a method for reconstructing signaling pathways from protein interaction and regulatory networks.
 Consider a protein-protein interaction network represented as a directed, unweighted graph.
 The network may contain physical, signaling, and regulatory interactions between pairs of proteins.
 Given a query composed of a set of receptors and a set of